SPECIAL

 recourse (e.g. trademark infringement lawsuits or arbitration).

-be time-consuming and expensive for a site owner to win a legal
+time-consuming and expensive for a site owner to win a legal judgment,

-judgment, especially if the cybersquatter is located in a different
+especially if the cybersquatter is located in a different country.
+In

-country.
-In some circumstances, it is possible to reclaim names
+some circumstances, it is possible to reclaim names through domain

 The easiest

-a few basic variations of your company name before the damage
+basic variations of your company name before the damage is done.

 Which names should I register?

-version of your company name.
-To be safe, register the .NET and
+of your company name.
+To be safe, register the .NET and .BIZ

-.BIZ variations.
-Some companies also register the .ORG and .INFO
+variations.
+Some companies also register the .ORG and .INFO variations

-it, register it both with and without a dash. (e.g. usair.com
+register it both with and without a dash. (e.g. usair.com and

 5. And finally, the

-in the 'sucks' variation of a company name on their browser to
+'sucks' variation of a company name on their browser to find complaints

 Isn't this going to get expensive?